-Hawaii leaders to Trump: We'll stick to Paris climate accord without you
+Hawaii leaders to Trump: We’ll stick to climate accord without you

 "Hawaii will continue to fulfill its kuleana on reaching our energy, water, land and other sustainability goals to make island Earth a home for all," Ige said, in a statement.
 "The innovation economy is driven by technology, clean energy, and green jobs.
 We will continue to lead on this transformation and work collaboratively with people around the world."

+The city wants to reduce its energy consumption by 30 percent over the next 13 years.

+"We can do things as small as swapping out light bulbs but as big as changing our fleets to really making sure that we are emitting as little possible," said Josh Stanbro, the city's chief resiliency office and executive director of the Office of Climate, Sustainability and Resiliency.

-Mayor Kirk Caldwell, meanwhile, said the president's decision to pull out of the climate deal "is an abandonment of American leadership and a threat to island communities like our own here in Hawaii."
+In a statement Thursday, Mayor Kirk Caldwell said the president's decision to pull out of the climate deal "is an abandonment of American leadership and a threat to island communities like our own here in Hawaii."

 He added, "My administration is dedicated to continuing on the 'Paris path' and I am confident that this void of federal leadership will be filled by local governments, cities and mayors across the nation."

-U.S. Sen. Brian Schatz, an outspoken critic of the president's climate policies, said the decision left him "angry, not deterred."
+On Twitter, U.S. Sen. Brian Schatz, an outspoken critic of the president's climate policies, said the decision left him "angry, not deterred."

-"We will win this fight, but we must be smarter, tougher and more relentless than the polluters and their friends," he said, on Twitter.
+"We will win this fight, but we must be smarter, tougher and more relentless than the polluters and their friends," he said.

 In another tweet, he wrote, "Dear Trump administration: Please stop doing insane things.
 Signed, Future Generations."